 However, it’s important to recognize when a DMP is the best alternative.
 If you’re behind on multiple credit card payments, can’t find additional fat to cut in your budget, and worry that bankruptcy might be in your future, the temporary hit to your credit rating and monthly plan payments might be worth it.

 Enrolling in a debt management plan is just one of several popular options for consumers who struggle with debt.
 If you don’t think it’s right for you, you can explore a number of other options:

-- Debt Settlement.
 Debt settlement providers negotiate directly with your creditors to reduce your outstanding balances, providing escrow accounts (similar to debt management plans) for you to fund each settlement.
-These companies are bound by the same regulations that govern credit counseling agencies, but most are for-profit.
+These companies are bound by the same regulations that govern credit counseling agencies, but most are for-profit, and therefore more likely to take a larger share of their clients’ savings.
 Like a debt management plan, debt settlement can seriously affect your credit score.